pablohdzvizcarra/my-software-developer-career/README.md

 I finished the course on concurrency that I was working on with Java, little understand on this topic to be honest, I will have to reinforce this topic.<br>
 I did a crash course on log system in Java, I will start to apply this knowledge in the next project

+### Day 643: Java - Decorator pattern design
+I was learning all day the decorator pattern, something I used to use and didn't know it had a name, I will continue learning tomorrow.